GiantSteps/MC-Sonaar/README.txt

 Add the essentiaRT~ folder to the Pd path (in Pd > Preferences) or copy the folder with the binaries, the examples and the utils where Pd can find it (typically to ~/Library/Pd or to the /extra folder inside Pd (Pd-Extended > Show Package Contents > Contents/Resources/extra).

+The dependencies (fftw and libtag) should be contained within the external, but if there are any issues you can install them via

+brew install fftw --universal
+brew install libyaml --universal

 Windows:
 =======

-Copy the all the dlls in the "/dependencies/win32" folder to one of the following locations:
+Copy the all the dlls in the "/dependencies/win32" folder to

-- C:\Windows\System32
+C:\Windows\System32
-- The same folder that the essentiaRT~ resides in.

 Acknowlegdements